redewiedergabe/tagger/README.md

 For more detailed descriptions of these STWR types please refer to the [Redewiedergabe annotation guidelines](http://redewiedergabe.de/richtlinien/richtlinien.html) (in German).

-The recognizers are based on deepLearning and utilize the [flair NLP framework](https://github.com/flairNLP).
+The recognizers are based on deepLearning and utilize the [FLAIR NLP framework](https://github.com/flairNLP).

 This GitHub repository contains scripts that handle data input and output and optionally calculate test scores.
 They allow you to run the recognizers from the command line.